ABC Organic Gardener Magazine latest issue magazine cover.

 The neighbours

 Be diligent about providing the bees sufficient room to expand in the hive, otherwise you risk a swarm.
-Also, provide a close source of water as bees need a dependable supply and otherwise might take a swim en masse in a neighbour’s pool.
+Also, provide a close source of water as bees need a dependable supply.
+Otherwise they might take a swim en masse in a neighbour’s pool.
 Apart from making the neighbours mad, the bees will drown.

 One of the most frequent neighbour complaints is bee poo.
 Yes, sounds odd, but they save it up till they leave the hive and then void.
-My bee suit is speckled with brown faeces, and while some beekeepers swear it’s good ‘manure’, your neighbours may not be so pleased.
+My bee suit is speckled with brown faeces.
+While some beekeepers swear it’s good ‘manure’, your neighbours may not be so pleased.
 To keep on their good side bribe your neighbours with jars of delicious honey.

 Life inside the hive